elmahio/documentation/docs/logging-to-elmah-io-from-sitefinity.md

 paket add Elmah.Io
 ```

-During installation you will be prompted for your API key ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and log ID ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)).
+During installation, you will be prompted for your API key ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and log ID ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)).

 That's it!
 Uncaught errors in Sitefinity are logged to your elmah.io log.
-To test that the integration works, right click the web site and add a new Web Form named ELMAH.aspx.
-In the code behind file add the following code:
+To test that the integration works, right-click the website and add a new Web Form named ELMAH.aspx.
+In the code-behind file add the following code:

 ```chsarp
 protected void Page_Load(object sender, EventArgs e)